 Follow for cozy bookish photos and book-related recipes.

-Join me for behind the scenes glimpses into the life of a thriller author.
+Join me for behind-the-scenes glimpses into the life of a thriller author.

 The last line of your bio should be a call to action (CTA) and relate directly to your link.
 For instance: